Illinois FOID Practice Exam 2025 – The Complete All-in-One Guide for Exam Success!

 Question: 1 / 400

-Yes, if the cardholder is convicted of a felony
+If the holder is convicted of a felony

 Get further explanation with Examzify DeepDiveBeta